aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-node/_index.md

 ```

-## How to use Node package to convert Xlsx to PDF
+## How to use Node package to convert Xlsx to other formats

 - Import Aspose.Cells Cloud Library
   Begin by importing the necessary package from the Aspose.Cells Cloud NodeJS SDK into your project.